-To enroll in education courses of the Music and Worship or Teacher Education divisions of The Baptist College of Florida, all of the following requirements must be completed:
+For admission to the Bachelor of Music Education degree program of The Baptist College of Florida, all of the following requirements must be completed:

 - 1. Earn 50 hours of college course work, including finishing the English Composition, Literature, and Mathematics portions of the General Education Foundation. - 2.
-Obtain a cumulative GPA of 2.50 or better.
-Students who reach their 50th hour without a GPA of 2.50 may register for education courses with the permission of the Music Education coordinator and will be given one semester to improve their cumulative GPA to at least a 2.50.
-Those who do not earn a cumulative 2.50 after this additional semester will not be allowed to register for education courses and will be advised to change their major. - 3.
-Pass the General Knowledge Test (GKT) section of the Florida Teacher Certification Examination (FTCE).
-Students who have reached their 50th hour without passing the General Knowledge Test (GKT) section of the FTCE may register for education courses with the permission of the Music Education coordinator and will be given one semester to pass the required exam.
-Those who do not pass the GKT after this semester will not be allowed to continue to register for education courses and will be advised to change their major. - 4.
-Submit an Application to the Music Education coordinator which includes clear fingerprinting in Jackson County.
-(Distance site or online students will be fingerprinted in their home district.)
-NOTE: Applications are due the semester before students plan to take any education classes-February 15 for Fall entry and September 15 for Spring entry. - 5.
-Any student who has below a 3.0 average on any math course must take MA 231 immediately prior to taking the General Knowledge Test section of the FTCE.
-MA 231 is also required for any student who has taken but not passed the math portion of the General Knowledge Test (GKT) section of the FTCE. - 6.
-Interview and be approved by the Music Education coordinator.
+Obtain a cumulative GPA of 2.50 or better on a 4.0 scale in the general education component of undergraduate studies. - 3.
+Pass the General Knowledge Test (GKT) section of the Florida Teacher Certification Examination (FTCE). - Submit an application to the Music Education coordinator which includes clear fingerprinting in Jackson County.
+(Online students will be fingerprinted in their home district.)
+NOTE: Applications are due the semester before students plan to take any education classes-February 15 for Fall entry and September 15 for Spring entry.

+5. Interview and be approved by the Music Education coordinator.